2023 Best General Biology Schools in Minnesota

 The average amount in student loans that biology majors at Carleton take out is $16,451.

-A rank of #5 on this year’s list means St Olaf College is a great place for general biology students.
+The excellent programs at St Olaf College helped the school earn the #5 place on this year’s ranking of the best general biology schools in Minnesota.
 Located in the town of Northfield, St. Olaf is a private not-for-profit college with a small student population.

 On average, biology graduates from St. Olaf take out $21,652 in student loans while working on their degree.